TOTAL BONUSES:

 Recently, we have prepared a how to bet on horse races guide for beginners and mentioned that horse racing betting terms seem quite weird and sometimes impossible to understand.

-That’s mainly because most of the horse racing terminology is in French or Latin, due to the roots of this sports event.
+That’s mainly because most of the terminology used in horse racing is in French or Latin, due to the roots of this sports event.

 There are too many horse race betting terms around and we couldn’t cover them all in the mentioned guide.